near/docs/docs/develop/evm/evm-simple.md

 sidebar_label: Simple EVM Script
 ---

+*TODO: This page still refers to the precompiled EVM on BetaNet (on the `.evm` account) and needs to be updated for the contract-based EVM on TestNet (on the `.aurora` account)!*

 ### Contents:
 1. The <a href="#evm-simple">`evm-simple` example</a>
 2. Using <a href="#near-cli">NEAR CLI to interact</a> with an EVM contract